JinlianWang/aws-lambda-authentication-java/README.md

     [INFO] --------------------------------[ jar ]---------------------------------
     ...

+# Deploy with SAM

+To deploy the application the first time, run `3-deploy-sam.sh [gradle/mvn] guided`.
+Like in the previous section, the first parameter is to control whether to make the build using Gradle or MVN.

+    aws-lambda-authentication-java$ ./3-deploy-sam.sh [gradle/mvn] guided

+This script uses AWS SAM CLI to deploy the Lambda functions, REST API Gateway and an IAM role.
+If the AWS CloudFormation stack that contains the resources already exists, the script updates it with any changes to the template or function code.

+To deploy the application the second time, you only need to pass in the first parameter.

+    aws-lambda-authentication-java$ ./3-deploy-sam.sh [gradle/mvn]

 ### Set up API Gateway

 Updated(5/19/2021): This section is no longer necessary as now `./3-deploy.sh` will also create an API Gateway in front of Lambda function.